Our mission is to ensure affordable access to medicine for all. Learn more about us below.

 Tom Buis MscAdvisory Board Member

-As a global health advocate at Wemos, As a global health advocate, Tom focuses on advocacy to strengthen health systems worldwide and to ensure that medicines are affordable.
+As a global health advocate at Wemos, Tom focuses on advocacy to strengthen health systems worldwide and to ensure that medicines are affordable.

 Richard van SlobbeAdvisory Board Member